 Cabrini University’s graduate tuition is set every year by the institution’s Board of Trustees and is calculated on a per-credit basis.
-Below are the tuition and fees for the 2018-2019 Academic Year (starting fall 2018*).
+Click here for tuition and fees for the 2023-2024 Academic Year.

 You may also want to explore our interest-free payment plan.

 For students already enrolled at Cabrini University, we offer limited tuition assistance through graduate assistant positions.
 Graduate assistants fill valuable roles across campus and are managed by the Human Resources Department.

 For a full listing of positions, please visit our Employment Opportunities page and click on “Student Positions.”

 Cabrini University offers various discounts and grants with partner institutions and organizations.
 These offers provide aid options beyond federal loans, as detailed in our section on Graduate Federal Financial Aid.

 Cabrini University is proud to announce its partnership with the City of Philadelphia Returning to Learning program, which offers City employees, spouses, and immediate dependents a 25% tuition discount on part-time programs and a 10% tuition discount (in addition to available financial aid) on full-time programs.

 The discount applies to students pursuing a bachelor’s or master’s degree, but it excludes Cabrini’s new doctoral programs.

 City of Philadelphia employees, spouses, or immediate dependents are eligible for: